 Yes!
 We strive to make Graland affordable for qualified students from all backgrounds through need-based financial assistance.
 We award over $2.8 million in financial assistance to students in Grades K-8.
 We regret that Graland is unable to offer financial aid for preschool and pre-kindergarten students.
 Learn more about financial aid, the process and see our financial aid checklist for more details.

-Parent interviews are discussions with a Graland admission professional that are typically 30 minutes to one hour and focus on getting to know your child and family.
-It is also a time when you can ask personal and in depth questions.
+Virtual parent interviews are discussions with a Graland admission professional that are typically 30 minutes to one hour and focus on getting to know your child and family.
+It is also a time when you can ask personal and in-depth questions.

-Testing is only part of the admission process -- we want to get to know your child on many levels.
-The cognitive testing for applicants K-4 tells us how your child learns and processes information so we can understand what type of teacher and environment will benefit him or her the most.
+Testing is only part of the admission process - we want to get to know your child on many levels.
+The cognitive testing for applicants Grade 3 and Grade 4 tells us how your child learns and processes information so we can understand what type of teacher and environment will benefit them the most.

-The ISEE test for applicants Grades 5-8 provides an overview of your child’s previous academic experience, their strengths and challenges so we can engage and support them in Middle School.
+The SSAT and ISEE tests for applicants Grades 5-8 provide an overview of your child’s previous academic experience, their strengths and challenges so we can engage and support them in Middle School.